IST718BigDataAnalytics/ProjectCode/README.md

 - Sanaman Yadav

 - (all members contributed in the concept, end-to-end project code, bug free code implementation and documentation)

-## Objective and Focus:

-- Due to advent of smart cab companies such as Uber and Lyft, people are preferring smart services over the traditional taxis in NYC.
-The research throws light on the key drivers for the dip in the usage of Yellow taxis and how to help sustain New York City's icon.

 ## Requirements:
 - Python 3.7.0.